 We use LAMMPS’s fix brownian command that numerically implements the Euler--Maruyama scheme (eq. \ref{eq:EM}), discretizing the overdamped Langevin equation (eq. \ref{eq:brownian}) by combining deterministic drift and stochastic noise in a forward-time integration step.
 As a result, our code can run in parallel on multi-core CPUs without further modifications to the integrator, since LAMMPS handles domain decomposition \cite{plimpton1995fast} and data transfers internally.

 In addition to the CPU implementation, we developed a GPU-accelerated version of the model using the KOKKOS package \cite{edwards2014kokkos,trott2021kokkos} in LAMMPS.
-This involved re-writing all pair potentials in the $kokkos$ style and implementing a GPU-compatible $fix~brownian$ integrator that matches the standard CPU-based overdamped Langevin scheme.
+This involved re-writing all pair potentials in the $KOKKOS$ style and implementing a GPU-compatible $fix~brownian$ integrator that matches the standard CPU-based overdamped Langevin scheme.
 Our KOKKOS version enables deployment on GPU clusters and multi-GPU workstations without modifying user input files, offering a great speedup over the CPU version.
 This dual-mode support makes the force field accessible to both CPU and GPU users and ensures efficient scaling to large chromatin systems across high-performance computing resources.

 By packaging our code into LAMMPS Pair classes, the entire force field is freely available to the community under LAMMPS’s open-source license.
-Researchers can directly compile these classes into their existing LAMMPS distributions, enabling large-scale simulations of not only histone--histone and histone--DNA, but also similarly site-specific protein--protein interactions.
+Researchers can directly compile these classes into their existing LAMMPS distributions, enabling large-scale simulations of not only histone-histone and histone-DNA, but also similarly site-specific protein-protein interactions.
 This parallel scalability and object-oriented architecture ensure that even million-base-pair or multi-nucleosome systems remain computationally tractable, facilitating a broad range of multiscale chromatin modeling studies

 }

 \showmatmethods{}